isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 The segmentation of this particular replication hierarchy into pools is not visible within Orchestrator, only by dumping Zk.

 We use MySQL in a [memory saturated]({% link _posts/2021-03-12-memory-saturated-mysql.md %}) setup where possible.
-As a result there is no additional caching layer between the database and the application – MySQL can use memory and serve results just as fast as Memcache when you ask it Memcache complexity questions.
+As a result there is no additional caching layer between the database and the application – MySQL can use memory and serve results just as fast as Memcache, when you ask it Memcache complexity questions.
 The boundary between Memcache level queries and true SQL is pretty fluid that way, and you do not have to deal with cache invalidation, cache representation issues and many other things that get in the way.
 Also, unlike a traditional caching layer, MySQL has a restart and warmup concept, so this operational aspect is also taken care of.

-Instances current have a livetime of at most 60 days, and we are targeting a recycle time of less than 30 days at the moment.
+Instances currently have a livetime of at most 60 days, and we are targeting a recycle time of less than 30 days.
 Also, the actual number of instances varies depending on the outcome of automated load tests in production and the traffic prediction.
 That leads to a pretty dynamic environment, but that is easily taken care of by the Zk based discovery, the replication tree management done with Orchestrator and the automated provisioning.

 ## From auto-provisioned Bare Metal…

-All of that is extremely old fashioned bare metal stuff: Currently databases run on HP or Dell blades, the smallest pieces of hardware one can reasonably buy: Dual-Silver 4110 machines (16 C/32 HT) with 96 or 128 GB of memory and one or two NVME SSD with 1.92 TB of storage each.
+All of that is extremely old fashioned bare metal stuff.
+Currently databases run on HP or Dell blades, the smallest pieces of hardware one can reasonably buy: Dual-Silver 4110 machines (16 C/32 HT) with 96 or 128 GB of memory and one or two NVME SSD with 1.92 TB of storage each.
 We do not use RAID, we have replicas for redundancy.

-In terms of RDS instances, these would map to db.m5.5xl if they existed, I believe.
+In terms of RDS instances, these would map to db.m5.5xl, if these existed, I believe.
 Look up the list price of a db.m5.4xl, and compare.
-I believe we are at around 1/20th the cost of a db.m5.5xl if they existed, and that is with pretty inefficient baremetal.
+I believe we are at around 1/20th the cost of a hypothetical db.m5.5xl, and that is with pretty inefficient baremetal.

 Bare metal with local storage is, if autoprovisioned, a wonderful thing – there is perfect workload isolation and no crosstalk, no jitter.
 Performance is extremely predictable, and the only adversary you are ever going to meet when debugging performance problems is yourself.